 In Mana Pools National Park, we are working with our partners to protect the African savannah elephant, especially super tuskers.

-Global Conservation is funding a multi-year Species Population Baseline study for African savannah elephants to ascertain progress in Park and Wildlife Protection from our investments in Global Park Defense in Mana Pools National Park.
+Global Conservation is funding a multi-year Species Population Baseline study for African savannah elephants to ascertain progress in park and wildlife protection from our investments in Global Park Defense in Mana Pools National Park.

 African Savannah Elephant (Super Tuskers)

-African savanna elephants are the largest terrestrial mammal on Earth.
+African savanna elephants are the largest terrestrial mammals on Earth.
 Though they once roamed throughout sub-Saharan Africa, their range has become increasingly small due to poaching and habitat loss.
 After rampant demand for their tusks, just 20 super tuskers remain.

 Partners in Conservation

-Bushlife Conservancy is a section 501(c)(3) registered charity in the United States.
+Bushlife Conservancy is a Section 501(c)(3) registered charity in the United States.
 They are dedicated to the protection and conservation of wildlife and habitats in Africa, primarily in the Zambezi River Valley of Zimbabwe and Zambia.
 Bushlife Conservancy accomplishes this mission primarily by funding the work of Bushlife Support Unit Trust, a Zimbabwe nonprofit.

-Bushlife Support Unit Trust coordinates the activities of a group of trackers and rangers who tirelessly patrol the Zambezi River Valley and surrounding areas in the search of poachers, snares, hazards to wildlife on both land and river.
+Bushlife Support Unit Trust coordinates the activities of a group of trackers and rangers who tirelessly patrol the Zambezi River Valley and surrounding areas in the search of poachers, snares, and other hazards to wildlife on both land and river.
 BSUT’s hard work has paid off over the years, saving the lives of hundreds of wild animals.

 The society is committed to initiating rapid, well-informed, and effective action to:

-- Maintain the Zambezi Valley’s biodiversity
+• Maintain the Zambezi Valley’s biodiversity

-- Conserve Zambezi wildernesses and promote the recognition of their values
+• Conserve Zambezi wildernesses and promote the recognition of their values

-- Ensure that conservation is incorporated into planning for the whole Zambezi Valley landscape
+• Ensure that conservation is incorporated into planning for the whole Zambezi Valley landscape

-- Encourage people to find ways of using the natural resources of the Zambezi Valley without destroying them
+• Encourage people to find ways of using the natural resources of the Zambezi Valley without destroying them

-BBC Earth "Dynasties" Series
+Feature: BBC Earth "Dynasties" Series

-Mana Pools in the News
+Mirador in the News

 Botswana Unplugged - Wilderness Wildlife Trust supports translocated wild dogs in Mana Pools